De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 29.2 Upon the dissolution of the Union, its assets shall be realised and its debts and liabilities satisfied and any balance available shall be divided equally amongst the Full members in benefit at the date of the resolution for dissolution.

-(i) Any member elected by a group of members to represent them under arrangements expressly approved by the Council or contained within these Rules; and
+(a) 'Officials' of the Union shall include any member elected as a lay representative by a group of members to represent them under arrangements expressly approved by the Council or contained within these Rules.

 (c) In these Rules the expressions 'maritime industry' and 'maritime transport' and similar are understood to include reference to Inland Navigation.